ThatGuySam/marvelorder/src/pages/en/blade-trinity.md

 ---
-adult: false
-backdrop_path: /p1DFPUqL3TltgUNZvNU2fKg5ceS.jpg
-genre_ids:
-  - 28
-  - 27
-  - 14
-id: 36648
-original_language: en
-original_title: 'Blade: Trinity'
-overview: >-
-  For years, Blade has fought against the vampires in the cover of the night.
-  But now, after falling into the crosshairs of the FBI, he is forced out into the daylight, where he is driven to join forces with a clan of human vampire hunters he never knew existed—The Nightstalkers.
-Together with Abigail and Hannibal, two deftly trained Nightstalkers, Blade follows a trail of blood to the ancient creature that is also hunting him—the original vampire, Dracula.
-popularity: 37.716
-poster_path: /iQ2fyewqYDNmcUN18m8XbRGWgIM.jpg
-release_date: '2004-12-08'
 title: 'Blade: Trinity'
-video: false
-vote_average: 5.9
-vote_count: 3165
-type: movie
-companies:
-  - name: Marvel Enterprises
-    id: '19551'
 slug: blade-trinity
 description: >-
   For years, Blade has fought against the vampires in the cover of the night.